 Not only is this Saul’s fate, but it is also that of his three sons as well.
 They will all soon meet death and come to join Samuel.
 They will “Fare…well, but for a day,” then they will “mix” will the clay of the earth and “lie pale and low.”
 Saul’s whole family, or house, is soon to meet its end, “Pierced by shafts of many bow.”

 Son and sire, the house of Saul!;

-Saul’s death in this piece lines up with his death in the Hebrew Bible.
+Saul’s death in ‘Thou Whose Spell Can Raise the Dead’ lines up with his death in the Hebrew Bible.
 According to the Book of Samuel, Saul takes his own life to avoid capture in battle after his kingship is attested.
 Three of his sons were killed soon after.

 About Lord Byron

 Lord Byron was born in 1788 in Aberdeen, Scotland.
 He gained his title at the age of ten and became, Baron Byron of Rochdale.
 As a child he was abandoned and shunned by his parents due to the club foot he was born with, something he would be consistently embarrassed of throughout his life.